-The minimum disability benefit is 50% of your final basic salary and the maximum benefit is 80%.
+The minimum disability benefit, whether voluntary or involuntary, is 50% of your final basic salary, and the maximum disability benefit is 80% of your final basic pay.

-For information on how to calculate a disability retirement benefit, see page 27.
+For information on how to calculate a disability retirement benefit, see page 17.